CCIIO Examinations, Audits and Reviews of Issuers: Issuer Resources

 General Scope and Purpose of Audit/Review:

-The Oversight Group’s Compliance and Enforcement Division may conduct Federal Market Conduct Examinations based on the authority under 45 CFR § 150.313 of health insurance operations of issuers in all states, including the direct enforcement states (currently Alabama, Missouri, Oklahoma, Texas, and Wyoming) to verify compliance with market-wide Public Health Service Act (PHS Act) requirements.
+The Oversight Group’s Compliance and Enforcement Division may conduct Federal Market Conduct Examinations based on the authority under 45 CFR § 150.313 of health insurance operations of issuers in all states, including the direct enforcement states (currently Alabama, Missouri, Oklahoma, Tennessee, Texas, and Wyoming) to verify compliance with market-wide Public Health Service Act (PHS Act) requirements.
 Examinations may also be conducted on Non-federal governmental plans to verify compliance with the market-wide PHS Act requirements.

 Types of Documents that may be requested and reviewed: